ucan-wg/awake/README.md

 ## 8.2 Why not use FIPS-certified cryptography, such as P-256, RSA, and AES-GCM?

 AWAKE as specified uses the best practies at time of writing.
+They are used in MLS, TLS, and more.

 RSA is widely deployed, but the key sizes are becoming quite large for an acceptable level of security.
 The NIST elliptic curves (such as P-256) have suspicious parameters that have lead to [concerns over the presence of a backdoor][SafeCurves].
 AES is widely used, but is more suseptible to being used incorrectly than XChaCha.